 If you have been involved in a motorcycle accident, the obvious first step is to check for injuries and get off the roadway, if possible.
-If anyone if injured, call 911 immediately for medical attention.
-Afterwards, here are some useful steps to follow:
+If anyone is injured, call 911 immediately for medical attention.
+Afterward, here are some helpful steps to follow:

 - Record the contact information of eyewitnesses – If reasonably possible, try to obtain information from all witnesses and make notes of their comments and contact information.
 Memories will quickly fade; be sure to get as much information as you can immediately following the motorcycle crash.

 - Don't admit fault – In many cases, the exact cause of an accident is unclear immediately after the accident.
 It's easy to be tempted to apologize for getting into an accident, even when it's not your fault.
 Accidents can be stressful, and you might not recall every detail until sometime later.
-Statements at the accident scene can have serious consequences down the road.
+Statements at the accident scene can have severe consequences down the road.

 Additional Steps to Take after a Los Angeles Motorcycle Accident

-Obtaining emergency medical care undoubtedly the most important thing you can do after you are involved in a motorcycle accident.
-Once you are certain that your condition is stable and that you have received any necessary treatment, it is important to take steps to ensure that your legal rights are protected.
-Below are some of the steps you can do to protect your legal rights.
+Obtaining emergency medical care is undoubtedly the most important thing you can do after being involved in a motorcycle accident.
+Once you are confident that your condition is stable and that you have received any necessary treatment, it is essential to take steps to ensure that your legal rights are protected.

-Emergency room physicians are often in a hurry to move onto the next patient, and it is likely that you were discharged as soon as it was clear that your condition was stable.
-As result, certain types of injuries, such as whiplash, can often be missed in emergency room evaluations.
+Emergency room physicians are often in a hurry to move on to the next patient, and you were likely discharged as soon as it was clear that your condition was stable.
+As a result, specific injuries, such as whiplash, can often be missed in emergency room evaluations.

 - Continue to consult with your primary care physician about the injuries you sustained in your motorcycle accident.